Online program manager: History

-Scrutiny and Consolidation (2018-present)

 In 2018, Inside Higher Education published "A Tipping Point for OPM?" which stated that most experts thought a "shakeout" would be occurring among Online Program Managers.
 Kaplan Higher Education became the OPM for Purdue University Global.
 Kaplan had previously owned the school.

 In 2019, 2U shares dropped more than 50 percent when it lowered its growth expectations.The Century Foundation found that many universities reached bad deals with OPMs and called for the institutions to take more control over their online efforts.
-The Century Foundation characterized OPMs as 'predatory for-profit actors masquerading' as public universities."
-MOOCs were also criticized for their low completion rates, typically about 3 percent.
+The Century Foundation characterised OPMs as 'predatory for-profit actors masquerading' as public universities."
+MOOCs were also criticised for their low completion rates, typically about 3 percent.

 In early 2020, the COVID-19 pandemic forced colleges and universities to quickly move to fully online content, increasing demand for OPM support.
 OPMs gained even greater scrutiny and criticism.
-Senators Elizabeth Warren and Sherrod Brown called for five OPMs to disclose the terms of their contracts with colleges and universities in order to determine whether they were violating laws to safeguard consumers from predatory enrollment practices.
+Senators Elizabeth Warren and Sherrod Brown called for five OPMs to disclose the terms of their contracts with colleges and universities to determine whether they were violating laws to safeguard consumers from predatory enrollment practices.
 The companies mentioned were 2U, Academic Partnerships, Bisk Education, Pearson Learning and Wiley Education Services.
-In an analysis of 70 schools, the Century Foundation reported that "this growing private control—which is often hidden from public view—is jeopardizing the quality of online programs, stripping control from colleges and universities, and putting students at risk of predatory behavior and abuse at the hands of for-profit companies."
+In an analysis of 70 schools, the Century Foundation reported that "this growing private control—which is often hidden from public view—is jeopardising the quality of online programs, stripping control from colleges and universities, and putting students at risk of predatory behaviour and abuse at the hands of for-profit companies."
 Noodle acquired a competitor, HotChalk.
 Zovio also became the OPM for The University of Arizona Global Campus, after previously owning the school once known as Ashford University.

 In 2021, two MOOCS became OPMs.
-Coursera became a publicly traded corporation, valued at about $6 billion.
-2U also announced that they would be combining forces with edX, "to create an entity that would reach 50 million learners and serve most of the best universities in the United States and the world."
+Coursera became a publicly traded corporation valued at about $6 billion.
+2U also announced that they would be acquiring edX, "to create an entity that would reach 50 million learners and serve most of the best universities in the United States and the world."
 The acquisition cost was $800 million.
 An article in Slate referred to expensive online master's degrees offered by OPMs as higher education's "second biggest scam."
 Udemy also became a publicly traded corporation.
-In November 2021, the Wall Street Journal had an expose on 2U and its aggressive marketing tactics.
+In November 2021, The Wall Street Journal had an expose on 2U and its aggressive marketing tactics.

 In 2022, a survey of chief online learning officers found that OPMs weren't "meeting their expectations for marketing and recruitment, even though these are the services the college officials said they needed most."